 This Homemade Vegetarian Mushroom Soup is absolutely divine.
 Just filled with earthy meaty mushroom goodness all accented by some herb-y thyme.
 And, topped off with just the right amount of creamy milk.

 This isn’t ordinary run-of-the-mill cream of mushroom soup, no, this one is a keeper.
 This one is one that I’ll make again and again.
 It’s good.
-Really good!
+Really good and nice and healthy!

 We appreciate your support